 The anti-venom pumps sold in pharmacies in Europe (attention: you will not find them here) are very effective against mosquito bites.

-A small mosquito spray (found here) in the evening at mosquito time around 17-20h or before going to bed is generally enough to protect yourself.
+If you spray some anti mosquitoes (easily found here) in the evening at mosquito time around 17:00-20:00 or before going to bed is generally enough to protect yourself.

 If you just plan to go to Bali anti-malarial treatment is not necessary.

 But if you want to visit other Indonesian islands, it may be better to take it.
 Please, check with your doctor.

 Since 2015, almost all European, north-American, Australian and Asian nationals, no longer require a visa to enter Indonesia by major ports or international airports, including Denpasar in Bali, if their stay does not exceed 30 days in Indonesia...

 If you come back from another port or airport or if your country is not one of those without visa or if your stay exceeds 30 days, you will still have to pay a visa on arrival as follows: